Nine of Swords: modern RWS Tarot Card Meanings

 As Advice

-You must find a way to talk about your fears; do not suffer in silence.
-Acknowledge that your thoughts are causing you pain, but question whether they are based on reality.
+Find a way to talk about your fears; do not suffer in silence.
+Acknowledge that your thoughts are causing you pain.
 Seek help from a friend, therapist, or confidante.

 As (Ultimate) Outcome